-A step-by-step guide to prevent “can’t open,” broken formatting, and macro failures
+A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 - 1 Who this is for